Vivica A. Fox: Acting credits

-During her career, Fox appeared in more than 250 feature films, made-for-television movies, and television series.
-She produced more than 40 feature and television films.
+During her career, Fox has appeared in more than 250 feature films, made-for-television movies, and television series.
+She has produced more than 40 feature and television films.
 She began her career appearing on a regular basis on soap operas Days of Our Lives (1988), Generations (1989–1991), and The Young and the Restless (1994–1995), and the sitcom Out All Night (1992–1993).
 Her big break came in 1996 with roles in box–office hits Independence Day and Set It Off.
 She received MTV Movie Award for Best Breakthrough Performance and Saturn Award for Best Supporting Actress nominations for Independence Day.
-She has also received nominations for nine NAACP Image Awards, include three times in a category Outstanding Actress in a Motion Picture for Soul Food, Two Can Play That Game and Juwanna Mann.
-For directing the 2023 biographical crime drama film, First Lady of BMF: The Tonesa Welch Story, Fox received NAACP Image Award nomination for Outstanding Directing in a Television Movie or Special.
+She has also received nominations for nine NAACP Image Awards, including three times in the category Outstanding Actress in a Motion Picture for Soul Food, Two Can Play That Game and Juwanna Mann.
+For directing the 2023 biographical crime drama film, First Lady of BMF: The Tonesa Welch Story, Fox received an NAACP Image Award nomination for Outstanding Directing in a Television Movie or Special.